Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 Use hosted_runtime to keep the genome addressable through /v1/genomes, interpretation, panel, context, and Q&A endpoints.

-GET /v1/genomes/{genome_id} returns runtime metadata, not the genomic file itself.
+Carry the genome_idreturned by order completion or conversion into all downstream calls: panels, interpretation records, context builds, and genome Q&A. GET /v1/genomes/{genome_id} returns runtime metadata, not the genomic file itself.
 Use the bundle/files endpoints for signed downloads.

 Genetic Insight Panels